-This website provides information and data from the Northern Circumpolar Soil Carbon Database version 2 (NCSCDv2), a spatial dataset created for the purpose of quantifying storage of organic carbon in soils of the northern circumpolar permafrost region.
+This website provides information and data from the Northern Circumpolar Soil Carbon Database (NCSCD), a spatial dataset created for the purpose of quantifying storage of organic carbon in soils of the northern circumpolar permafrost region.

-The NCSCDv2 contains information on fractions of coverage of different soil types as well as storage of soil organic carbon between 0–300 cm depth.
-The NCSCDv2 is available either as a polygon-based database or converted to gridded data.
+The NCSCD contains information on fractions of coverage of different soil types (following U.S. Soil Taxonomy nomenclature) as well as storage of soil organic carbon (kg/m2) between 0-30 cm and 0-100 cm depth.
+The NCSCD is available either as a polygon-based database (which is the original format) or converted to gridded data.
 Gridded data products are available in different spatial grid resolutions and in formats adapted for use in desktop GIS-applications and model applications.

-For an example of how the NCSCDv2 has been used for a quantification Soil organic carbon stocks in the northern circumpolar permafrost region, see:
+For an example of how the NCSCD has been used for a quantification Soil organic carbon stocks in the northern circumpolar permafrost region, see:

-Please read further about The Northern Circumpolar Soil Organic Carbon Database version 2.
+Please read further about The Northern Circumpolar Soil Organic Carbon Database.